SF-WDI-LABS/tunely-angular/docs/sprint1.md

 GET /api/albums
 ```

+To better organize this app we're going to be using controllers to separate out logic for different `resources`.
+That means that when you create a route like `/api/albums/:id` you'll put the server code to handle that in a separate file; and reference it's function.
+[Example](controllers_example.md).
+If you take a look in `server.js` you'll see that we've already required the controllers for you.

-1. Open server.js and create a new route for `/api/albums`
+1. Open server.js and create a new route for `/api/albums`.
+This route's callback should point to `controllers.albums.index`.

+1. Open `controllers/albums.js` and fill in the index function to return all albums.

-1. Serve the hard-coded albums in server.js on `/api/albums`.
+1. Serve the hard-coded albums in albums.js on `/api/albums`.
 This is an API route, so let's send JSON.

 1. In `app.js`, use `ajax` to get the albums.
 Render them on the page.

 1. You can safely delete the hard-coded data in `app.js` now!

-> The data in `server.js` and `app.js` is different; making it easy to see which data is being rendered on your page.
+> The data in `albums.js` and `app.js` is different; making it easy to see which data is being rendered on your page.

 ## Step 3: